360-info/report-energy-transition/README.md

-This map visualises the progression of installed energy capacity and generation over the last 20 years using data from the [International Renewable Energy Agency](https://www.irena.org/Statistics/View-Data-by-Topic/Capacity-and-Generation/Statistics-Time-Series) - please acknowledge both them and 360info when
+This map visualises the progression of installed energy capacity and generation over the last 20 years using data from the [International Renewable Energy Agency](https://www.irena.org/Statistics/View-Data-by-Topic/Capacity-and-Generation/Statistics-Time-Series).

 # Use + Remix